bwolfson978/DataVis10Ways/README.md

 ---

 0. Your code should be forked from the GitHub repo and linked using GitHub pages.
 1. Place all code, Excel sheets, etcetera in a named folder.
-For example, `R-ggplot, matlab, mathematica, Excel` and so on.
+For example, `r-ggplot, matlab, mathematica, excel` and so on.
 2. Your writeup (readme.md in the repo) should also contain the following:

-- Description of the technical achievements you attempted with this visualization.
+- Description of the Technical achievements you attempted with this visualization.
   - Some ideas include interaction, such as mousing over to see more detail about the point selected.
-- Description of the design achievements you attempted with this visualization.
+- Description of the Design achievements you attempted with this visualization.
   - Some ideas include consistent color choice, font choice, element size (e.g. the size of the circles).

-The assignment is due by 11:59p on Sep 19.

 GitHub Details
 ---

-- Fork the [GitHub Repository for Assignment 2](http://github.com/cs573-16f/02-DataVis-10ways).
+- Fork the GitHub Repository.
 You now have a copy associated with your username.
 - Make changes to fulfill the project requirements.
 - To submit, make a [Pull Request](https://help.github.com/articles/using-pull-requests/) on the original repository.